-STATE OF NEW YORK) COUNTY OF ONONDAGA) ss.: say that he resides at, to most say that he resides at County, New York, the corporation mentioned in, and that he/she knows the seal of said corporation; that the corate seal; that it was so affixed by order of the Board e/she signed his/her name thereto by like order.
-Production of Notary Public CHARNLEY A. ABBOTT The contract of the second of NOTARY PUBLIC, STATE OF NEW YOR Registration No. 01AB6381323 Qualified in Onondaga County Commission Expires October 1, 202 STATE OF NEW YORK) COUNTY OF ONONDAGA) ss.: Berrund Pedsiedlik, to me say that he resides at Tuny of Police of the Village of Marcellus mentioned in, and which executed, the for corporation; that the seal affixed to said in , 2020, before me personally came known who, being by me duly sworn, did depose and that he is the Chief of Onondaga County, New York, the corporation regoing instrument; that he/she knows the seal of said astrument is such corporate seal; that it was so affixed aid corporation; and that he/she signed his/her name Notary Public CHARNLEY A. ABBOTT CHARNLEY A. ABBOTT NOTARY PUBLIC, STATE OF NEW YORK NOTARY PUBLIC, STATE OF NEW YORK Qualified in Onondaga County Qualified in Ono
+STATE OF NEW YORK) COUNTY OF ONONDAGA) ss.: On the lo day of Jume, 2022, before me personally came say that he resides at (Socombe Ave , that he is the Mayor of the Village of Marcellus of Onondaga County, New York, the corporation mentioned in, and which executed, the foregoing instrument; that he/she knows the seal of said corporation; that the seal affixed to said instrument is such corporate seal; that it was so affixed by order of the Board of Trustees of said corporation; and that he/she signed his/her name thereto by like order.
+Notary Public, State of New York Reg.
+No. 01AB6381323 Qualified in Onondaga County Commission Expires 10-01-20 STATE OF NEW YORK)) ss.: COUNTY OF ONONDAGA) On the day of June, 2022, before me personally came Bernard Podsicalia, to me known who, being by me duly sworn, did depose and say that he resides at, that he is the Chief of Police of the Village of Marcellus of Onondaga County, New York, the corporation mentioned in, and which executed, the foregoing instrument; that he/she knows the seal of said corporation; that the seal affixed to said instrument is such corporate seal; that it was so affixed by order of the Board of Trustees of said corporation; and that he/she signed his/her name thereto by like order.
+CHARNLEY A. ABBOTT Notary Public, State of New York Reg.
+No. 01AB6381323 Qualified in Onondaga County Commission Expires 10-01-20 Notary Public